18551854330/zo-spring-boot/README.md

 </ul>

 ###running the zo-spring-boot
-mvn spring-boot:run or import to eclipse and start with application(Application.java)<br/>
+'mvn spring-boot:run' or import to eclipse and start with application'(Application.java)'<br/>
 open a web browser to [localhost:8080](http://localhost:8080)